ansibleguy/linux_networking/README.md

       bond-slaves: ['ens198', 'ens199']
       # bond-primary: 'ens198'  # if no primary is defined, it will be chosen automatically

-  verification:
+  validation:
     enable: true
     # tests to run when a network change is done
     #   if the tests fail; the changes of the current session will be restored
     tests:
       ping:
         google_dns: '8.8.8.8'
-      netcat:  # will test if the remote port is reachable
+      port:  # will test if the remote port is reachable (only TCP)
         internal_web:
           host: 'someSite.internal'
           port: 443